 Hydrogen – an important energy carrier

-As Technical Manager in Hav Hydrogen, Erlend Grotle will work in a wide range of areas – on hydrogen as an energy carrier, on new technologies and on approval processes.
+As Technical Manager at HAV Hydrogen, Erlend Grotle will work in a wide range of areas – on hydrogen as an energy carrier, on new technologies and on approval processes.

 ‘If you look at the element on its own, at hydrogen, factors like price, volume and safety may seem almost hopeless, but solutions are being developed, and hydrogen will be an important energy carrier that will reduce the emissions generated by shipping.’